 Tahlia says this feeling of not fitting in has inspired some of the other songs, and lyrically some tracks lean into “typical teenage delinquent vibes.”

-Teenage Joans will release their first recorded single, ‘By The Way’, at the Crown and Anchor on Sunday, 24 November.
-After that they will perform at rock-and-roll mini-festival Stonecutters 2019 at the Lions Arts Factory on Friday, 14 December with surf-rock headliners SKEGSS and other national fire-starters.
+Teenage Joans released their first recorded single, ‘By The Way’, at the Crown and Anchor on Sunday, 24 November.
+They will also perform at rock-and-roll mini-festival Stonecutters 2019 at the Lions Arts Factory on Saturday, 14 December with surf-rock headliners SKEGSS and other national fire-starters.

 Although the pair has experienced growing pains, they said they’re happy to be where they are now.
 They constantly hear a rallying cry from other musicians within the community, and are happy to have found each other.